Alteryx AMP Engine

 AMP can greatly increase the processing speed of your data.
 Using AMP might, however, have limitations in available memory and tools usage.
 You can decide based on the following steps:

 - Run an existing workflow a few times in the original Engine, then run the workflow a few times with the AMP Engine.

 - Compare the Results Pane (messages, warnings, errors, duration of the run) as well as any resulting data to check for differences.

-How to Switch on AMP
+How to Switch AMP Off

 - Select Save.

-- Select the Use AMP Engine checkbox.
+- Clear the selection from the Use AMP Engine check box.

 - Run the workflow.

 There is a maximum of 32 allowed connections for any tool when AMP is enabled to prevent deadlocks.

 Learn More about AMP